turbot/steampipe-plugin-gcp/docs/tables/gcp_admin_reports_admin_activity.md

 # Table: gcp_admin_reports_admin_activity - Query GCP Admin Reports Admin Activity Events using SQL

-Google Admin Reports Admin Activity provides audit logs for administrative actions and login events performed in your GSuite domain.
-This table exposes those records in an SQL interface via Steampipe, enabling security, compliance, and operational investigations.
+Google Admin Reports Admin Activity provides audit logs for administrative actions and login events performed in your GCP/Google Workspace domain.
+These records enable you to detect privilege or user modifications, to investigate security events, and to monitor compliance.

 ## Table Usage Guide